rob84044/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website has all the contetn on the screen still, just smaller.
+A responsive website can actually alter the visible content on the screen depending on teh size of the viewport.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first - Start building for smaller screens first using media querries and then building up.
+Desktop first, isbuilding the website for a desktop computer screen first, and then adding media querries to account for the smaller viewports

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets 1rem to equal 10px - unless the user changes the setting in their browser to have custom font-size

 4. How would you describe preprocessing to someone new to CSS?

+Its like CSS on crack.
+It introduces javascript-like properties to the CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I can nest media querries inside a simple mixin.
+Keeping track of which less file does what and where.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.